HomeSEOHow to Make My Products Appear in Google Image Search?

 Quick Tip: Use Google’s Rich Results Test tool to verify your structured data implementation specifically for product images.

-Beyond basic SEO, technical image optimisation requires attention to several specific factors:
+Beyond basic SEO, technical image optimisation needs attention to a few specific things:

 • Descriptive, keyword-rich file names (e.g., “mens-blue-denim-jacket-front-view.jpg” rather than “IMG00123.jpg”)